 The national numbering plan enacted by AGCOM regulates numbers and codes that may be used in the provision of electronic communications services.
 Telephone numbers and network identifying codes are allocated, if available, by the Ministry of Communications, which is the entity releasing the relevant authorisations.
-The new numbering plan has been adopted in May 14, 2008 (Resolution no. 26/08/CIR).
+The numbering plan has been recently modified on November 11, 2011 (Resolution no. 74/10/CIR).